-My name's Andrew Howard and I produce portraits of dogs, cats and horses as Yorkshire Pet Portraits.
+My name's Andrew Howard and I produce dog portraits and horse portraits from photographs as Yorkshire Pet Portraits.
 I'm based in South Yorkshire near Doncaster and I've always drawn and painted.
 I have always been obssessed with achieving an almost photographic standard in my work.
 'Why wouldn't an artist be?!' was always my view.
 To turn a blank sheet of paper or canvas into a near photographic image is an incredible thing to achieve!

 To try and get there, I started off with the usual coloured pencils and pens as a child.
 (Too much white paper showing through and inconsistent colour).
 In my teens advanced to painting with gouache, (strange stuff).
 Then I tried a compressor powered airbrush, (too much cleaning out and masking off).
 I later tried acrylics (dried too fast to do much with!) before trying oil paints having seen someone in my art class at sixth form college using them.
 I took to them like a duck to water!
 Whilst studying for my degree in Industrial Product Design I continued to paint a great deal with oils.